rongbin666/glitter-sdk-py/docs/quickstart.rst

         .. code-block:: python

-            # create schema with a url and title
+            # Create a schema with a url and title.
             schema = [
                 {
                     "name": "url",